 Visible at a glance

 Visible isn’t easy to track down at the Better Business Bureau, either.
 However, the page we did track down doesn’t have the kindest things to say about Verizon’s prepaid pal.
 It carries an F-rating and a one-star average review from customers.
-As a small but growing carrier, there have been 295 complaints in the last three years and 181 of which have been in the past 12 months.
+As a small but growing carrier, there have been 338 complaints in the last three years and 204 in the past 12 months.
 To be fair, every carrier seems to have poor ratings.
 When things go wrong, customers complain.
 When things go right, we usually stay silent.

 The carrier has made a serious push in early 2021, with a bevy of new perks at your fingertips.
 You can now tap into Verizon’s 5G service, call your friends in Mexico, Canada, and more, and bring as many people into Party Pay as you want.
-Visible will also drop your bill to just $5 for one month any time you refer a friend or family member.
+Visible will also drop your bill to just $5 for one month when referring a friend or family member.
+You can use the Bring a Friend perk up to 12 times per year, and any friend you bring will pay just $5 for their first month as well.

 For what it’s worth, several members of our team have used and recommend Visible.
 It has a few quirks, but it’s mostly a great deal.